🎓 Program Overview

 - Route resolvers: pre-fetching data before component activation with functional resolvers

-- Router state and signals: reading route params and query params as Signals with the new toSignal utility
+- Router state and signals: reading route params and query params as Signals with toSignal utility

 - Component state with Signals: replacing local component state management patterns

-- Service-based state with Signals: building lightweight global stores using signal() and computed() in injectable services
+- Service-based state: building lightweight global stores using signal() and computed() in injectable services

-- RxJS interop: toSignal() and toObservable() for bridging the Signals and RxJS worlds
+- RxJS interop: toSignal() and toObservable() for bridging Signals and RxJS worlds

 - Reactive forms with strict typing: FormGroup, FormControl, FormArray with full TypeScript inference

-- Typed form validators: built-in validators, custom validator functions, and async validators against the ASP.NET Core API
+- Typed form validators: built-in, custom, and async validators against the ASP.NET Core API

-- HttpClient with functional interceptors: the new interceptor API β auth token injection, error handling, and loading state tracking
+- HttpClient with functional interceptors: auth token injection, error handling, and loading state tracking

-- Angular Material 18: components, theming with Material Design 3, and building consistent enterprise UI
+- Angular Material 18: components, Material Design 3 theming, and consistent enterprise UI

 - TailwindCSS with Angular: utility-first styling alongside Angular Material